How long is the program?

 Visit the museums: the small Writer’s Museum on the Royal Mile is free, and the People’s Museum on the Mile is also interesting.
 The Scottish National Museum is huge with everything you can imagine–worth visiting more than once.
 The Scottish National Library always has interesting free exhibits.

 Visit art exhibitions: Edinburgh’s National Arts Museum is free to the public, but there are also interesting exhibitions at The Fruit Gallery Art Museum near Waverley Railroad Station and the Contemporary Art Museum near Stockbridge.
 The Fringe catalogue has pages of references to art exhibitions at other places in the city.
-In 2020, Art Curator and Historian Lori Friedman will be joining our group and can help us choose what to see.

 Experience nature: in Prince’s Gardens beneath the Castle, or the Meadows and Links, near the University.
 Take a 10 minute bus ride to the Royal Botanical Gardens or a 20 minute bus ride to the coastal town of Leith.